Power Line Carrier Communication (PLCC) using KQ-130F / KQ-330 and Arduino

 Third Project:

-This code is similar to the previous one, except i used a relay instead of white LED and connect it to 220V AC light bulb.
+This code is similar to the previous one, but i used a relay instead of white LED and connect it to 220V AC light bulb.

-To turn on the light bulb you have to write " Lamp ON " in serial monitor
+To turn ON the light bulb you have to write " Lamp ON " in serial monitor then hit enter.

 const int RED = 2;